Web1 was the “Read” era, Web2 was the “Write” era – and Web3 is the “Own” era.

 Read, Write, and, now, Own

 Crypto is rife with industry terms.
 Between the acronyms and new technical elements, it can be a lot to navigate.
 The Crypto Council even has an Explainer section of its website dedicated to helping break down key issues.
 The hottest of these: Web3.
-Over the past two years, whether in mainstream media or social media, there has been a lot of confusion: what is web3 and is it crypto?
-And vice versa, what is crypto and is it web3?
-While there is no single definitive answer here, allow us to offer our perspective on the web3 / crypto strife.
+Over the past two years, whether in mainstream media or social media, there has been a lot of confusion around the connection between Web3 and crypto.
+While there is no single definitive answer here, allow us to offer our perspective on the Web3 / crypto strife.

-As it’s often described, Web1 was the “Read” era, Web2 was the “Write” era – and Web3 will be the “Own” era.
+As it’s often described, Web1 was the “Read” era, Web2 was the “Write” era – and Web3 is the “Own” era.
 But what does that mean?

 Simply put, Web3 represents a vision for the next generation of the digital economy.
 It is one that is focused on improving the challenges that have arisen with the centralized economy – whether privacy or data protection, or anything in between.